bigyihsuan/charComp/SPEC.md

 ## SVGs

 SVGs are expected to be square.
+If not, they will be rescaled to be square before processing.

 ## JSONs